turzacse/Contacts-Management-Client/README.md

 This Contacts Management Application is a MERN (MongoDB, Express.js, React.js, Node.js) stack-based solution designed to efficiently manage contact details.
 It provides a user-friendly interface for users to add, view, update, and delete contact information.

+## Live Demo

+The live demo of this Contacts Management Application is hosted at [https://contact--solution.web.app/](https://contact--solution.web.app/).
+Click [here](https://contact--solution.web.app/) to access it.

 ## Features